-DO NOT attempt to enter or leave the MHP14AT / MHP13AT until you are sure the electricity has been turned off.
+DO NOT attempt to enter or leave the machine until you are sure the electricity has been turned off.

-If a MHP14AT / MHP13AT is in contact with a live conductor, the platform operator MUST warn others on the ground in the vicinity of the MHP14AT / MHP13AT to STAY AWAY from the machine, since their bodies can also form a path for electricity to ground thus creating an electrical shock hazard with possible ELECTROCUTION and DEATH.
+If the machine is in contact with a live conductor, the platform operator MUST warn others on the ground in the vicinity of the machine to STAY AWAY from the machine, since their bodies can also form a path for electricity to ground thus creating an electrical shock hazard with possible ELECTROCUTION and DEATH.

-DO NOT attempt to operate the MHP14AT / MHP13AT ground controls when the platform, booms, or any other conducting part of a MHP14AT / MHP13AT is in contact with electrical wires or if there is an immediate danger of such contact.
+DO NOT attempt to operate the machine ground controls when the platform, scissor arms assembly or any other conducting part of the machine is in contact with electrical wires or if there is an immediate danger of such contact.

-Regard all conductors as energized.
+Regard all conductors as energised.

-Personnel working on or near a MHP14AT / MHP13AT must be continuously aware of electrical hazards, recognizing that SERIOUS INJURY or DEATH can result if contact with an electrical wire does occur.
+Personnel working on or near the machine must be continuously aware of electrical hazards, recognizing that SERIOUS INJURY or DEATH can result if contact with an electrical wire does occur.